jrodewig/wanderahead.github.io/_posts/2025-04-09-new-bern-one-of-north-carolinas-best-small-towns.md

 />

-[Bella’s Cafe & Catering](https://www.bellascafenb.com/) has drinks for every taste—smoothies, cappuccinos, Italian sodas—plus breakfast and lunch options like a solid gyro.
+[Bella’s Cafe & Catering](https://www.bellascafenb.com/) has drinks for every taste — smoothies, cappuccinos, Italian sodas — plus breakfast and lunch options like a solid gyro.
 The baked goods look tempting, prices are fair, and the atmosphere is pure relaxation: Wi-Fi, warm woodsy decor, comfy seats, and a mellow playlist.
 It’s a spot to linger.